1:1 Technology Program

 What is a Chromebook?

 A Chromebook is a laptop that runs on the cloud-based Chrome operating system (OS).
 The Chromebook uses cloud-based storage, web applications and Google Apps for Education.
-Since Chromebooks operate using Chrome OS, they boot in seconds, unlike computers running a Windows or Mac operating system.
-Additionally, they are by design not vulnerable to viruses and most malware that impacts other operating systems.
+Chromebooks are, by design, not vulnerable to viruses and most malware that impacts other operating systems.

 Why a Chromebook?

 After researching various devices and current District usage, it was determined that a Chromebook would best serve student needs while being the most cost efficient.
-The Chromebooks the District currently uses have proven to have a long lifespan, while requiring less troubleshooting and maintenance than other computers.
-The administration of the devices is extremely streamlined, which saves significantly on personnel costs.
+The Chromebooks the District currently uses have proven to have a long battery and device lifespan, while requiring less troubleshooting and maintenance than other computers.

 Can the Chromebooks be logged into with a non-Frisco ISD Google account?